thingsdb/ThingsDB/gke/README.md

 ## ConfigMap

-The configMap is only required for creating backups in the Google Cloud Storage.
-If you just want to run ThingsDB in kubernetes without GKE, you may create your own backup solution and forget about creating the config map.
+The configMap is only required for creating backups in Google Cloud Storage.
+If you just want to run ThingsDB in Kubernetes without GKE, you may create your own backup solution and forget about creating the config map.
 We store a service account key file in the config map.

 To create a service account: